MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-as-part-of-an-operating-system-image.md

 ### Step 2: Install Office 365 ProPlus for the image by using the Office Deployment Tool
 <a name="Step2"> </a>

-To install Office 365 ProPlus on the test computer, first download the Office Deployment Tool from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
+To install Microsoft 365 Apps on the test computer, first download the Office Deployment Tool from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).

-Then, use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) to download the Office 365 ProPlus software to your local network.
-You also use the Office Deployment Tool to install Office 365 ProPlus on to the test computer.
+Then, use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) to download the Microsoft 365 Apps software to your local network.
+You also use the Office Deployment Tool to install Microsoft 365 Apps on to the test computer.

-Remember, you don't want to activate Office 365 ProPlus when you do the installation.
+Remember, you don't want to activate Microsoft 365 Apps when you do the installation.

-To prevent Office 365 ProPlus from trying to automatically activate during the installation, perform a silent installation.
+To prevent Microsoft 365 Apps from trying to automatically activate during the installation, perform a silent installation.
 To do this, in the [configuration.xml file](configuration-options-for-the-office-2016-deployment-tool.md) that the Office Deployment Tool uses, include the following line:

  \<Display Level="None" AcceptEULA="True" /\>

 When you set **Level** to **None**, you don't see any user interface elements during the installation.
 You won't see anything that shows the progress of the installation and you won't see any error messages.

 > [!IMPORTANT]
-> Don't sign in to the Office 365 portal to install Office 365 ProPlus from the **software** page.
+> Don't sign in to the Office 365 portal to install Microsoft 365 Apps from the **software** page.
 If you do, activation occurs automatically.<br/><br/> Also, don't save the setup file from the Office 365 portal to the test computer.
 Even if you run the setup file, which will have a file name similar to Setup.X86.en-us_O365ProPlusRetail_d079c594-698d-4370-9174-7c00f76abf00_TX_PR_.exe, from the test computer, activation occurs automatically.

 After the installation is complete, don't open any Office programs.
 If you open an Office program, you are prompted to sign-in and activate.
 Even if you don't sign in and you close the **Activate Office** dialog box, a temporary product key is installed.
-You don't want any kind of Office 365 ProPlus product key installed in your operating system image.
+You don't want any kind of Microsoft 365 Apps product key installed in your operating system image.

-If you accidentally open an Office program, you'll have to uninstall Office 365 ProPlus, restart the computer, and then install Office 365 ProPlus again.
+If you accidentally open an Office program, you'll have to uninstall Microsoft 365 Apps, restart the computer, and then install Microsoft 365 Apps again.

 ### Step 3: Install and configure other programs for the operating system image
 <a name="Step3"> </a>